drbishoysaad/Super-Store-Analysis/README.md

 * Interactive KPI tracking
 * Regional and category filtering
-* Profit vs discount analysis
+* Discount vs Profit analysis
-* Time-series forecasting
+* Time-series sales forecasting

+---

+## 📎 Documentation

+Full project documentation is available in:

+* `docs/SuperStore_Project_Documentation.pdf`

+---

+## 📌 How to Use

+1. Download the `.pbix` file from the dashboard folder
+2. Open using Power BI Desktop
+3. Explore the interactive dashboard

 ---